2nd Street Festival

 Balloons By Extreme will also be on site for some balloon twisting fun!
 The Kidz Zone is located in the parking lot between Clay and Leigh Street off 2nd Street.

-SheJeepsRVA for all Jeep Enthusiasts
+SheJeepsRVA For All Jeep Enthusiasts

 SheJeepsRVA was founded in 2024 in Richmond with a powerful vision to create a safe, welcoming space for Black women Jeep enthusiasts to connect, support their communities, and celebrate their culture.
 Rooted in the principle of “each one, teach one,” SheJeepsRVA offers Black women the opportunity to both explore and escape within the Jeep community, while fostering a strong sisterhood.
 Members are professional women with diverse and accomplished backgrounds who bring their experiences, talents, and networks together to uplift and empower our communities.
 Visit them on Leigh Street, only on Saturday, October 4.